We cannot overlook that the cost of inaction is immensely higher than the cost of action.

 The work of renowned political economist Elinor Ostrom - who received the Nobel Memorial Prize in Economics in 2009 – offers great insights for Kukies query.
 After her decades-long research on cooperation and the sustainable management of commons, Ostrom concluded that “the core goal of public policy should be to facilitate the development of institutions that bring out the best in humans”.
 Taking a cue from this, we need to radically reform and develop several institutions and our cooperation approach to protect the global commons – including but not limited to climate, oceans and biodiversity, and ensure planetary health, economic recovery and social cohesion.

 These challenges are at the heart of THE NEW INSTITUTE, and the Think7 Inception Conference is a building block for our Socio-Economic Transformation program, contributing to a paradigm change in economics as well as international economic policy.
 That is why, our fellows Ingo Venzke and Corine Pelluchon also contributed to the discussion at this year’s Inception Conference; with Ingo shedding light on carbon clubs and carbon border adjustment mechanisms and Corine sharing reflections on the need for an ecological enlightenment.

 Having been part of this conference as well as a scientific observer, as a human being born in 1995, into the Anthropocene, and as a citizen, I believe the G7 need to push for more action – centering climate justice in climate politics, in both temporal and spatial dimensions.
 We cannot overlook that the cost of inaction is immensely higher than the cost of action.
 For these reasons, for me, this is personal.

-At THE NEW INSTITUTE, Johannes Zieseniß supports the program Socio-Economic Transformation as a program coordinator and is also co-responsible for the internal sustainability management.
+At THE NEW INSTITUTE, Johannes Zieseniß supported the program Socio-Economic Transformation as a program coordinator and was also co-responsible for the internal sustainability management.